jez/startup-time/README.md

 ## Description

-This benchmark game executes a series of scripts and programs which print out the string "Hello, world!" to the screen.
-It measures how long each program takes to run and prints a sorted table of the times after each run.
+This benchmark game executes a series of programs which print the line "Hello, world!".
+It records the fastest time for each program and prints a sorted table of the times after each run.

 ## Example Output

     Test        Time (ms)
-    C                0.79
+    C                0.61
-    LuaJIT           1.21
+    LuaJIT           0.88
-    Go               1.58
+    Go               0.99
-    Rust             1.86
+    Crystal          1.71
-    Crystal          1.99
+    Perl             1.88
-    Bash             6.19
+    Rust             2.38
-    Python 2 -S      8.65
+    Bash             3.49
-    Python 2         12.3
+    Python 2 -S      5.12
-    Python 3 -S     18.62
+    Python 2        11.69
-    Python 3        34.88
+    Python 3 -S     15.30
-    Node.js         64.21
+    Python 3        31.48
-    Java            65.41
+    Ruby            47.08
-    Kotlin          96.02
+    Java            55.22
-    Perl            99.67
+    Node.js         59.43
-    Ruby           122.26
+    Kotlin          89.61
-    Scala          339.56
+    Scala          326.69

 ## Prerequisites